-How smart!
+Park: How smart!

-Yeah.
+Stadtman: Yeah.
 And so we proposed that it was the first line of defense against radical damage in proteins.
 And then, to test that hypothesis, Jacob Moskovitz, who's still here, made mutations in yeast where he could knock out the methionine sulfoxide reductase or could overexpress it, either way, so you had more methionine sulfoxide reductase activity.
 And what he found was that the toxicity to hydrogen peroxide was greatly reduced in the mutant, which overproduced the methionine sulfoxide reductase, but that in a mutant lacking the enzyme, it was more susceptible to toxicity than the wild type strain, which supported this concept that it might serve as an antioxidant.
-And also, he was able to show, together with Barbara Berlett, my colleague, that in those cases, the level, that in the case of the mutant lacking methionine sulfoxide reductase, there was a considerable enhancement in the amount of methionine sulfoxide in the proteins exposed to reactive oxygen species compared to the wild type, and that the overproducing strain, there was less methionine sulfoxide present in the protein.
+And also, he was able to show, together with Barbara Berlett, my colleague, that in those cases, the level, that in the case of the mutant lacking methionine sulfoxide reductase, there was a considerable enhancement in the amount of methionine sulfoxide present in the proteins.
 So that looked like a pretty good lead on that.
 In the meantime, in ongoing studies that are going on at the moment, he prepared a knockout in the mouse, a mouse that does not have methionine sulfoxide reductase, and ongoing studies now have shown that the mutant mice live only about half as long as the wild type mice do.
 He's shown that if you take a wild type in the mutant mouse and expose them to 100 percent oxygen, that the wild type will live longer than the mutant will in that stress condition, and that as a consequence of the stress, there's an elevation in the level of protein damage as measured by the carbonyl content of the mutant.